make-all/tuya-local/README.md

 If you have multiple devices of the same type, you may want to change the name to make it easier to distinguish them.

-Besides the name, usually you will want to accept the defaults at this step, as any checkboxes are for backwards compatibility deprecated entities that will be removed in future, alternatives should be available.

 #### name

 &nbsp;&nbsp;&nbsp;&nbsp;_(string) (Required)_ Any unique name for the